Best Practices

 Where: Although this question may not apply to every situation, identify a location or an event here if it is relevant.

-Which: Determine any related obstacles or requirements.
-In deciding whether your goal is realistic, you can answer this question.
+Which: Determine any related obstacles or requirements to decide whether your goal is realistic.

 Why: What is the reason for the goal?